MohamadJaber1/MohamadJaber1/README.md

 - 👯 I’m looking to collaborate on exciting projects involving AI and machine learning.
 If you're interested in pushing the boundaries of technology, let's connect.
 - 💬 Ask me about my experience in deploying machine learning models, working with large datasets, handling out-of-distribution datasets, and collaborating in cross-functional teams.
 I'm always up for a chat about the fascinating world of data science.
 - 📫 How to reach me: Feel free to connect with me on LinkedIn [LinkedIn Profile](https://www.linkedin.com/in/mohamadjaber1/).
 Let's discuss innovation and technology!
-- ⚡ Fun fact: When I'm not immersed in data and algorithms, I enjoy exploring the outdoors and discovering new coffee spots around the city.
+- ⚡ Fun fact: When I'm not immersed in data and algorithms, I enjoy doing volunteer work and contributing to society.

 </td>
 </tr>